 Our security responsibilities

-your data will be stored at a secure facility.
-Regular backups of data are performed to ensure it can be recovered in case of a disaster, and
+- your data will be stored at a secure facility.
+Regular backups of data are performed to ensure it can be recovered in case of a disaster.

 The Attorney-General’s Department’s ICT security practices and procedures are guided by whole-of-government standards and guidelines including the Australian Government Information Security Manual (ISM) and the Protective Security Policy Framework (PSPF).

 - install and activate security software on your computer.
 Ensure your security software includes anti-virus, anti-spyware, firewall and anti-spam filter